-Agencies where students are assigned for clinical experiences may have additional requirements of students, including completion of a criminal background check.
+Agencies where students are assigned for clinical experiences will have additional requirements of students, including completion of a criminal background check and drug screening.
 Students must meet Missouri State Board of Nursing requirements for functional abilities.
 (See Nursing Student Handbook.)